kiwapp/Template-Customer-Survey/README.md

 ## About the application

-This application is built on top of **Backbone , Lodash and Kiwapp**, so it's working throw Ajax.
+This application is built on top of **Backbone , Lodash and Kiwapp**, so it's working throught Ajax.

-You will find inside this repository :  -app/ : folder containing app sources
+You will find inside this repository :  -app/ : folder containing apllication ready to use sources
                                         -images/ : folder containing images resources
+                                        -sources : folder containing sources for construct application.
                                         -app.zip : zip file of content App folder, add this zip to your manager.
                                         -images.zip : zip file of content image folder , like upstaire.

 ## Customize images

 You just have to replace each images of your choice inside `/images/`.